Grassroots Football and Lyle & Scott

 How to get into grassroots football

-The world of grassroots football is an incredible one, with wonderful highs, bitter lows, and where you can make friends for life.
+The world of grassroots football is an incredible one, with wonderful highs, bitter lows, and somewhere you can make friends for life.
 Every team has a story to tell.

 Start playing grassroots football or get your child playing football

 If you’re looking to get involved in playing grassroots football, the FA’s Find Football website can help you find a club near you.
-Simply input yours or your child’s details, including age, location, and availability, and the website will help you find clubs in your area.1
+Simply input your or your child’s details, including age, location, and availability, and the website will help you find clubs in your area.

 Get into coaching

-To get into coaching at grassroots level, you will first need to seek FA accreditation.
-Your first step into gaining your coaching qualifications is to complete the BT Playmaker by England Football course – this course is completely free and can be completed online.2
+To get into coaching at the grassroots level, you will first need to seek FA accreditation.
+Your first step into gaining your coaching qualifications is to complete the EE Playmaker by England Football course – this course is completely free and can be completed online.

-Once you have completed this course, you will be free to complete the rest of the FA’s accredited courses; however, it is important to note these courses can cost up to £9,890 depending on the level of accreditation you are seeking.3
+Once you have completed this course, you will be free to complete the rest of the FA’s accredited courses; however, it is important to note these courses can cost money, depending on the level of accreditation you are seeking.

 Become a referee

-To book your place on the FA’s Referee Course, you will need to contact your local County Football Association.4
+To book your place on the FA’s Referee Course, you will need to contact your local County Football Association.

 Find like-minded football fans